chan-bigdata/project-website/_posts/2026-08-25-beyond-top-k-building-search-confidence-guardrails-for-agentic-ai-with-opensearch.md

 3. **Threshold** using an adaptive boundary derived from query type and action intent.
 4. **Decide** via the graduated abstention ladder.

-The Confidence Layer sits between retrieval and action, ensuring the agent never acts on uncertain information.
+The confidence layer scales the agent response to the confidence it can measure: it acts when the margin is positive, discloses the uncertainty when the margin is small, and declines when the margin is large and negative.

 ## A concrete example: real estate property management